git-vcs/git-vcs/README.md

 ## Hi there 👋
-### I am just one of those programers
+### I am just one of those programmers
-- 🔭 I finised bachelor's degree in computer science
+- 🔭 I finished bachelor's degree in computer science
 - 📫 How to reach me: On Github
-- 🌱 I am currently learning "Introduction to Artificial Intelligence"
+- 🌱 I am currently learning Kotlin